-OSF Saint James can provide No shot, No stitch cataract surgery by an ophthalmologist, a doctor specializing in eye and vision care who can practice medicine and surgery.
+OSF Saint James can provide Dropless, No stitch cataract surgery by an ophthalmologist, a doctor specializing in eye and vision care who can practice medicine and surgery.
+A referral from your optometrist or primary care provider will be needed.

-No shot, No stitch cataract surgery means a smaller incision resulting in a faster recovery time.
+Dropless, No stitch cataract surgery means a smaller incision resulting in a faster recovery time and no need for eye drops multiple times per day following surgery.

 What are cataracts?